freeCodeCamp/guide/src/pages/articles/certificates/override-class-declaration-by-styling-id-attributes/index.md

 ---
-title: Override Class Declaration By Styling Id Attributes
+title: Override Class Declaration by Styling Id Attributes
 ---
 We can use `id` to override styling too. `id` should have a higher priority than `class`, so its rules apply if a conflict occurs.